 (NCBI-index: 753150)

-The Twenty-plume Moth (Alucita hexadactyla) is a common moth in the Netherlands is mainly found in the nearby area of Honeysuckles.
-Both the fore- and hindwing are divided into six plumes.
-The top is grey-brown with a dark brown transverse band from the costa to halfway the wing.
-The flying period is almost all year round and the wingspan is 14-16mm.
+The Twenty-plume Moth (Alucita hexadactyla) is a common moth in the Netherlands, mainly found in the vicinity of Honeysuckles.
+Both the fore- and hindwings are divided into six plumes.
+The top is grey-brown with a dark brown transverse band from the costa to halfway through the wing.
+The flying period is almost all year round, and the wingspan is 14-16 mm.
 Host plant: Honeysuckle.
 Dutch name: Waaiermot.
-Frisian name:
+Frisian name: –

 Flying period: